-The plan assets are invested in insurance contracts with Swiss Life Foundation BVG (BVG) insurance company based in Zurich, Switzerland at the end of fiscal year 2019 and 2018 and are expected to be invested 100% in insurance contracts in fiscal 2020, which are reinsured by Swiss Life Ltd (SLL).
-SLL invests the vested pension capital and provides a 100% capital and interest rate guarantee as negotiated by the Company.
-In 2019, the Company negotiated a guaranteed interest rate of 1.00% for mandatory retirement savings and 0.25% for supplementary retirement savings.
-The pension plan is entitled to an annual bonus from the SLL comprising the effective savings, risk and cost results.
-The technical administration and management of the savings account are guaranteed by the SLL on behalf of BVG.
-Insurance benefits due are paid directly to the entitled persons by the SLL in the name of and for the account of the collective foundation.
-The Company has committed itself to pay the annual contributions and costs due under the pension fund regulations.
+The plan assets are invested in insurance contracts with Copré Collective Foundation based in Lausanne, Switzerland and Swiss Life Foundation BVG (BVG) insurance company based in Zurich, Switzerland at the end of fiscal year 2020 and 2019, respectively.
+In fiscal 2020, the risks of death and disability are reinsured with Zurich Life Insurance.
+The Copré Foundation for Occupational Benefits defines and is responsible for the asset strategy and invests the plan assets for the Company.
+In 2020, the guaranteed interest rate for mandatory retirement savings is 1.00%.
+The technical administration and management of the savings account are guaranteed by the Copré Foundation for Occupational Benefits.
+Insurance benefits due are paid directly to the entitled persons by the Copré Foundation for Occupational Benefits.
+Accuray International Sàrl has committed itself to pay the annual contributions and costs due under the pension fund regulations.

-The contract of affiliation between the Company and BVG can be terminated by either side.
+The contract of affiliation between the Company and the Copré Collective Foundation can be terminated by either side.
 In the event of a termination, recipients of retirement and survivors' benefits would remain with the collective foundation.
-The Company commits itself to transfer its active insured members and recipients of disability benefits to the new employee benefits institution, thus releasing BVG from all obligations.
+The Company commits itself to transfer its active insured members and recipients of disability benefits to the new employee benefits institution, thus releasing the Copré Collective Foundation from all obligations.

-Note 16.
+Note 17.
 Segment Disclosure